osama96gh/Easy-Diagram-AI/README.md

 ## Prerequisites

-Before installing Diagmarm Builder, ensure you have the following:
+Before installing Easy Diagram AI, ensure you have the following:

 - **Python 3.8+** - For the backend server
 - **Node.js 14+** - For the frontend application